Wellness

 Frequently Asked Questions

 Here are some frequently asked questions we’ve received from our readers regarding dog allergy testing.
+If you don’t see yours here, please don’t hesitate to ask us in our comments.

 How Do Vets Test For Allergies In Dogs?

-IgE allergy testing for dogs in a veterinarian’s office can be performed using two techniques, skin or blood testing.
+IgE allergy testing for dogs in a veterinarian’s office can be performed using two techniques: skin or blood testing.

-Intradermal (Skin) Testing
+Intradermal Allergy Testing

-Considered the “gold standard” in determining the cause of atopic dermatitis, an intradermal test involves an injection of a small amount of a potential allergen under the skin’s surface.
+Considered the “gold standard” in determining the cause of atopic dermatitis, an intradermal skin test involves an injection of a small amount of a potential allergen under the skin’s surface.
 After about 20 minutes, the area is examined for a reaction at the site.

 Large areas of your dog’s coat must be shaved to allow the injection sites to be monitored for a reaction.
 Three things to note with intradermal testing: (1) your dog will need to be anesthetized; (2) it’s only performed by veterinary dermatologists, who may not be available in your area; and (3) the test may be expensive.